Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Generalized TSP cases

+Again, the tensors are very sparse.
+The basic TSP is recovered by taking $N_a^0=N_a^f=1$ for the filtered nodes, in which case the final DNSNN tensor reduces exactly to the corrected ``appears exactly once'' filter of Sec.~\ref{ssec:construction}.

-As before, we use the iterative method to obtain the different nodes in the different time steps.
-Here, after determining in one step $i$ the node $a$, in the next iteration we reduce $N^0_a$ and $N^f_a$ by one unit.
+As before, we use the iterative method to obtain the different nodes in different time steps.
+Here, after determining in one step $i$ the node $a$, in the next iteration, we reduce $N^0_a$ and $N^f_a$ by one unit.
 If $N^0_a$ reaches 0, it stops decreasing.
 If $N^f_a$ reaches 0, we remove the filter layer from that node and eliminate that possibility in the `+' tensors.
-In case $N^f_a>N-1$ and $N^0_a=0$ at some step, that filter layer can be removed, since the node loses the appearance constraint.
+At an iteration with $r$ positions already fixed and remaining horizon $h=N_s-r$, if $N^0_a=0$ and $N^f_a\ge h$, the filter for node $a$ no longer imposes a restriction on the still-free positions and can be omitted.
+This condition depends on the actual number of remaining stops of the variant, not automatically on $N-1$.
 The contraction scheme is the same as the one described for the original TSP.